-New Ho Queen is a Toronto-based collective bringing visibility, opportunity, and experiences to the queer Asian and POC community.
+New Ho Queen is a Toronto-based collective bringing visibility and expressive spaces to the queer Asian and QTBIPOC community.
 Inspired by the exhibition Ai Weiwei: Unbroken, New Ho Queen will curate an art party in partnership with the Gardiner that breaks down walls and boundaries, and, through the lens of queer Asian artists, explore how building bridges and fostering chosen families create subcultural spaces for expression and belonging.

 About the exhibition

 Ai Weiwei is one of the world’s most influential artists and human rights activists, as well as one of China’s most formidable critics.
 Known for smashing conventions—and ceramics—with iconic works like Dropping a Han Dynasty Urn, he upends the cultural traditions and materials of his native China.